Jessica Marie Bull

 I was a big reader when I was younger and have always adored language.
 As I got older I became fascinated by the way different types of language are utilised in varied contexts and communities.
 Alongside my studies of other languages I began to realise that my interests were best summarised by the study of Linguistics.
 I get excited reading about the ways in which these varieties of language are tied to people’s identities and societies as well as feelings of loyalty and belonging to speech communities.
 This strong social meaning means that language change and learning are often controversial topics and can create a lot of fascinating data.

-My favourite area of Linguistics is Sociolinguistics and I have really enjoyed modules such as Language, Society and Discourse.
 I have also found the degree to be most fulfilling because I was able to study Discovery Modules from outside my subject area.
 Over the last two years I have done several Sociology and one German module.
 These have strengthened my interdisciplinary analyses of language greatly.
 We also have a fantastic phonetics lab and the availability of a recording studio means that we are able to carry out research based projects independently long before dissertations are even considered.

 Our University is alive with societies, sports and activities for students.
 I have been involved with welfare societies in the union and student media.
 I have also had the opportunity to complete an Undergraduate Research and Leadership Scholarship for the Arts Faculty.
 This has been a rewarding and challenging task, spanning two years and incorporating training, research and representing my department.